St. Paul's Hospital (Vancouver): History

 The original St. Paul's Hospital was founded in 1894 just eight years after the incorporation of the City of Vancouver.
 The hospital's origins are closely tied to the Sisters of Providence, a religious congregation founded in Montreal in 1843 by Mother Emilie Gamelin.
 This congregation was instrumental in establishing numerous schools, hospitals, orphanages, and homes for the aged across Canada, the United States, and other countries.

 The 25-bed, 4-storey wood-frame building cost $28,000.
 It was designed and constructed by Mother Joseph of the Sacred Heart and named after the then-bishop, Paul Durieu of New Westminster.
 Mother Mary Fredrick from Astoria, Oregon was the first mother superior and administrator to lead its charge.
 In keeping with the philosophy of the Sisters of Providence, the new hospital was founded on the pledge of providing compassionate care for everyone in need – tested by a surge in Vancouver's growth brought on by the Klondike gold rush in the 1890s.

 By 1906, it became one of the first hospitals to have its own X-ray machine.
 The hospital underwent several expansions to meet the growing needs of Vancouver's population, including the addition of 50 more beds in 1904 and the establishment of a School of Nursing in 1907.
 A significant development occurred in 1912, when the original building was demolished and replaced with ae with a modern fireproof building, adding a new surgical department and 120 beds, at a construction cost of $400,000.
 Further expansions included the completion of the North Wing in 1931 and the South Wing in 1945, adding another 500 beds.

-By the 1970s, St. Paul's had evolved into serving as a provincial referral and tertiary care center for specialty services.
+By the 1970s, St. Paul's had evolved into serving as a provincial referral and tertiary care centre for specialty services.
 This transformation necessitated further expansion, leading to the construction of two 10-story towers in 1983 and 1991, adjacent to the original building, now called the Centre Block.
 Father David Bauer, a Basilian priest at St. Mark's College, served as chaplain for the hospital from 1961 to 1988.

 In 2010, the hospital established Angel's Cradle, the first modern baby hatch in Canada where mothers could anonymously provide their newborns to the hospital rather than abandon them elsewhere.
 Thirty seconds after a baby has been placed inside the modern version of a foundling wheel, a sensor alerts emergency staff.
 A social worker contacts the Ministry of Children and Family Development which then assumes responsibility for the baby.
 In its first five years, two healthy babies had been placed in the baby hatch.

 St. Paul's operates a comprehensive Indigenous Wellness and Reconciliation program, led by Indigenous staff and peers and including a Sacred Space.